 France has an extensive network of cultural centres around the world that offer french language courses helping to make it one of the most widely spoken languages.
 It is one of the official languages used at the United Nations and European Union institutions as well as many other inter-governmental and non-governmental organisations worldwide.
 French companies operating across the world provide jobs in a wide range of fields including industry, media, sport and tourism, for example.

 Learning GCSE French not only develops your communication and thinking skills it broadens your perspective and gives you the chance to explore a different culture.
 You will also find it easier to go on to learn other latin-based Romance Languages like Spanish, Italian and Portuguese.

 Ashbourne’s thriving Language Faculty has a fantastic team of enthusiastic and expert teachers.
-We encourage our students to immerse themselves in the language so they can quickly build their confidence and fluency.
-We use a wide range of materials and take our students’ needs and interests into consideration in order to help them engage in the themes we cover.
+You will be encouraged to immerse yourself in the language so you can quickly build confidence and fluency.
+We use a wide range of materials and take into consideration your needs and interests to help you engage in the themes we cover.

 Students are invited to join Ashbourne’s lunchtime French Club to practise speaking and have the opportunity to visit the local Institut français (French cultural centre), which offers a great selection of films, arts, theatre and talks.